QEHS-Websites/Overview/README.md

 Any additional notes you have should be entered into the ReadMe.md file through Atom.io using <a href="https://github.com/MercersKitchen/Markdown-ReadMe-Documentation">GitHub Markdown</a>

-Note: in Intermediate CS Mr. Mercer will review Command Lines and Accoisated tools used for locating specific servers and pathways.
+Note: in Intermediate CS Mr. Mercer will review Command Lines and Associated tools used for locating specific servers and pathways.
 Instruction may also include ...
 - Home-based servers (LAMP) for mirroring a website locally on a RPi

 ---

-**UNDER CONSTRUCTION**

 ---

-# Introductory Webpages, HTML & Inline CSS
-- Clean Up these Hyperlinks
-- Refer to Hyperlinks in this organization
-- Reminder about Dev Out Project with JavaScript OFF
-- Reminder about Sandbox in Mercer's Kitchen

-and Introduction to a Simple Site: <a href="https://github.com/QEHS-Websites/Introductory-HTML">Click Here</a>

-Exemplar Website (Mutliple Pages) & Hosted Site to learn how to build and host websites: <a href="https://github.com/QEHS-Websites/LearningHTML.github.io">Click Here</a>

-Main Project to apply lessons: <a href="https://github.com/QEHS-Websites/Who-Am-I">Click Here</a>

----

 # Intermediate Websites, Full HTML5
 - Clean Up these Hyperlinks
 - Refer to Hyperlinks in this organization
 - Reminder about Dev Out Project Code with JavaScript OFF
 - Reminder about Sandbox in Mercer's Kitchen
 - Clean up links to various JavaScript Repsoitories, especially private ones

+### Progressions
+- Create the Following Repositories
+  - Learning JavaScript
+  - Main Project
+- Review Introductory Topics, see above, <a href="">Click Here when Available</a>

+###
 ---

 # To Include